Roman-Feller/Roman-Feller.github.io/index.md

   <img src="pictures/me.jpg" alt="Roman-Feller" style="width: 180px; float: right; margin-left: 20px;">

-I am a PhD student at TU Wien supervised by <a href="https://dmg.tuwien.ac.at/pinsker/">Michael Pinsker</a> working in the ERC Synergy Grant [POCOCOP](https://www.pococop.eu).
+I am a PhD student at TU Wien supervised by <a href="https://dmg.tuwien.ac.at/pinsker/">Michael Pinsker</a> working in the ERC Synergy Grant <a href="https://www.pococop.eu">POCOCOP</a>.

 </div>